avaje/avaje-config/docs/guides/spring-boot.md

 ```

 > **Important:** `avaje-config` is declared `provided` in `avaje-aws-appconfig`'s POM.
-> You must add it explicitly — it will not be pulled in transitively.
+> You must add it explicitly as it will not be pulled in transitively.

 ## Step 2: Configuration Files